When someone dies at home

 First, you will need to call the deceased person’s GP.

 If you call during surgery hours, the GP will normally come to the house to certify the death and issue a death certificate giving the cause of death (officially called the Medical Certificate of Death).

-If you call out of normal surgery hours, an out-of-hours doctor will visit the house but the certificate will be issued later, when the surgery re-opens.
+If you call out of normal surgery hours, an out-of-hours doctor will visit the house, but the certificate will be issued later when the surgery re-opens.

 Step 1 – Call an ambulance

-Call an ambulance.
-(A doctor can’t issue a certificate if they’re unsure of the cause of death.
-In this case, you need a coroner to establish the cause of death.)
+Call an ambulance immediately by dialling 999, the operator will guide you on what to do to check if the person can be resuscitated.
+(A doctor cannot issue a certificate if they are unsure of the cause of death.
+In this case, you may need a coroner to establish the cause of death.)

-Step 2 – Call us.
+Step 2 – Call us

-Please remember you can call us at any time before this point, if you want some extra support or guidance while the cause of death is confirmed.
+Bottom of FormPlease remember you can call us at any time before this point if you want some extra support or guidance while the cause of death is confirmed.

 Once the death has been registered, you can start to arrange your loved one’s funeral.
 We offer a comprehensive range of funeral packages to suit everyone, from traditional funerals to woodland burials.

 If you are finding it hard to cope with the loss of a loved one, there are counselling and support options available.
 Speak to your family GP to learn more about their services or join a local bereavement group in Dorset.
 Learn more about the bereavement support available.